-A multisegment marketing strategy can allow you to respond to demographic and other changes in markets.
+A multisegment marketing strategy can allow firms to respond to demographic changes and other trends in markets.
 For example, the growing number of people too old to travel have the option of moving into one of Marriott's "Senior Living Services" facilities, which cater to retirees who need certain types of care.
-A multisegment strategy can also help you weather an economic downturn by allowing customers to trade up or down among your brands and products.
+A multisegment strategy can also help companies weather an economic downturn by allowing customers to trade up or down among brands and products.
 Suppose you take a pay cut and can't afford to stay at Marriott's Ritz-Carlton hotels anymore.
 A room at a JW Marriott-the most luxurious of the Marriott-brand hotels but cheaper than the Ritz-is available to you.
-A multisegment strategy can also help you deal with the product life cycle issues discussed in Chapter 2 "Strategic Planning".
-If one of your products is "dying out," you have others to fall back on.
+A multisegment strategy can also help companies deal with the product life cycle issues.
+If one brand or product is "dying out," the company has others to compete.